-Bernie Ecclestone remains F1's puppet master
+Bernie Ecclestone: F1 puppet master no longer holding the strings

 So shambolic was the sport then, Ferrari did not even turn up for the weekend.
 Now, says Hamilton, "things run like clockwork."

-In the intervening years, the risk taker and maverick has gone from a used-car salesman to a billionaire power broker that seemingly F1 still cannot do without.
+In the intervening years, the risk taker and maverick has gone from a used-car salesman to a billionaire power broker.
 His wealth is estimated at £2 billion ($2.6 billion) but there are those in the sport who believe he is worth double that sum.

-But Ecclestone, who turned down CNN's request for an interview, is aware change is required -- likewise Felipe Massa, who will hang up his racing overalls at the end of this season.
+But change was required in the sport, a decision backed by Felipe Massa, who performed a retirement U-turn recently to stay on at Williams for another year.

-"I really like Bernie and I really respect everything he did inside Formula One business.
+"I really like Bernie and I really respect everything he did inside the Formula One business.
 How big Formula One became is also thanks to him, but I think (Liberty's takeover) is really good for F1," the Brazilian driver tells CNN.

 "It can be really important for the future of F1, important for the business of every team.
 In other sports, teams that are last in the championship, they have money.
 In Formula One maybe that is not the case.